Amit0617/AlgorithmicDesigns/Readme.md

 `Max(2) = 2` place it at highest place and remove that number from the list.
 <u>9</u><u>6</u><u>5</u><u>4</u><u>2</u>

-The choice we made to pick largest number at that instant is greedy choice and to that choice is consistent throughout the process hence this greedy choice is safe choice.
+The choice we made to pick largest number at that instant is greedy choice and that choice is consistent throughout the process hence this greedy choice is safe choice.
 Now consistently viewing this scenario that greedy choice is turning out to be safe choice this shouldn't be assumed that it will be safe always.
-Infact, greedy choices mostly comes out to be a unsafe choice.
+Infact, greedy choice often comes out to be a unsafe choice.
 Let's take a look at following example:
 To get the path for largest sum, greedy algorithm will try to make decision on immediate comparison i.e., by comparing `3` and `12`.
 Finding `12 > 3` it will move ahead and again will make comparison between `5` and `6`.
 Finding `6 > 5` the largest sum accourdingly will turn out to be `25`.
 While we can see that the actual largest sum will be `109 (= 7 + 3 + 99)`.
 (gif)[https://en.wikipedia.org/wiki/File:Greedy-search-path-example.gif]

 This shows how a greedy choice can be unsafe choice too and we have to think in advance for that whether our greedy choice can give us globally optimised solution on looping through our problem and solving sub-problems.

+### Cashier's Money Change Problem
+Find minimum number of coins needed to change the required value into coins with denominations 1, 5, 10.

+### Maximum Advertisement Revenue Problem
+Find such distribution of ads on a popular internet page owned by you so that `n` ads placed on `n` slots on that page.
+Assuming you have estimated counts of clicks for each slot and different advertisers have different budgets for their ads.
+You have to maximize total revenue made from adclicks.

+### Collecting Signatures

 **Divide and Conquer algorithm** - A technique to solve a bigger problem by breaking it down into multiple smaller kind of subproblem and joining them all together.
 As you can expect from its name also!
 *If you look closely Greedy algorithm is also the same but there all the smaller problems are of similar kind in contrast to divide and conquer problem where the smaller subproblems are different(but not of different kind) and have to deal with each of them in different way recursively.*